Federal Financial Aid

 Free Application for Federal Student Aid (FAFSA)

 The Excelsior financial aid office can help simplify the process of completing the FAFSA.
-Contact the financial aid office toll-free at (855) 323-9235 or consult our online resources:
+Call us at 855-323-9235.

 Unusual Enrollment History

-Beginning in 2013-2014, some Free Applications for Federal Student Aid (FAFSA) will be flagged for "unusual enrollment history" by the U.S. Department of Education as a result of the student having received federal Pell Grants at multiple institutions in recent years.
+Some FAFSA applications will be flagged for "unusual enrollment history" by the U.S. Department of Education as a result of the student having received federal Pell Grants and Direct Loans at multiple institutions in recent years.

 You must be an enrolled Excelsior College student with course approvals for Excelsior College courses from your Excelsior academic advisor to qualify for financial aid through Excelsior.